vasavi168/docs/v2/index.md

 When your application can't send an Authorization header, you can use the GET parameter `access_token` to provide your access key.

+> "Your API keys carry significant privileges.
+Please ensure to keep them 100% secure and be sure to not share your secret API keys in areas that are publicly accessible like GitHub.
+See [API Access Key Security](#api-access-key-security) for more information."

 We do provide incoming request whitelisting on our platform for our REST API.
 You can whitelist the IP addressess while generating the access token.

 ### CURL Example